RileyAlexis/libreStack/README.md

 ## Tech

-Librestack uses dot net 10 on the back end with a Postgres 17 database with a React 19 front end.
-Simple API documentation is available via Swagger at http://localhost:[port]/swagger/.
+Librestack uses Dotnet 10 on the back end with a Postgres 17 database and a React 19 front end.
+Simple API documentation is available via Swagger at http://localhost:[server_port]/swagger/.

 ## Feature Roadmap